 Home / Projects / Medieval Logic Research Group

 The Medieval Logic Seminar meets during Arche semesters from 9:30am until 11.00 each Monday as an online seminar by Zoom.
-In this seminar we read through and discuss texts in medieval logic recently translated into English along with the Latin original, including both our own work on insolubles and other medieval logical texts recently published.
+In this seminar we read through and discuss texts in medieval logic recently translated into English along with the Latin original, including both our own work on medieval logic and other medieval logical texts recently published.

-Recent workshops
+Recent workshops.

 Theories of Paradox in the Middle Ages (21st – 23rd October 2020)